COGNITIVE DISSONANCE

 Everyday Examples

-• Smoking vs. Health Beliefs: A person smokes but knows smoking causes cancer.
-The clash between behavior (smoking) and belief (health is important) creates dissonance.
+• Smoking vs. Health Beliefs: A person smokes but knows it causes cancer.
+The clash between behavior and health values creates dissonance.

-• Diet vs. Indulgence: Someone values healthy eating but eats fast food.
-They might justify it by saying, “I deserved a treat today.”
+• Diet vs. Indulgence: Someone values healthy eating but eats fast food, justifying it by saying, “I deserved a treat today.”

-• Work vs. Values: An employee believes honesty is important but lies to protect their job.
-The tension pushes them to rationalize the lie or reconsider their values.
+• Work vs. Values: An employee who values honesty lies to protect their job, pushing them to rationalize the act or reconsider their values.

 How People Reduce Dissonance

-• Change behavior: Quit smoking to align with health beliefs.
+• Change behavior: Quitting the action to align with the belief.

-• Change beliefs: Convince themselves smoking isn’t “that bad.”
+• Change beliefs: Convincing oneself the contradiction isn't "that bad."

-• Rationalize: “Lots of people smoke and live long lives.”
+• Rationalize: Claiming that "many people do it and live long lives."